mattzcarey/code-review-gpt/README.md

 To use it with Gitlab CI:

  - Create an access token in your gitlab project with "api" permission and at least maintainer level.
 Copy it.
- - Create a variable in Gitlab CI/CD named GITLAB_TOKEN containg the access token
+ - Create a variable in Gitlab CI/CD named GITLAB_TOKEN containg the access token.
- - Create a variable in Gitlab CI/CD named OPENAI_API_KEY and copy your access token for https://openai.com/ to its value
+ - Create a variable in Gitlab CI/CD named OPENAI_API_KEY and copy your access token for https://openai.com/ to its value.
  - Add following snippet to your .gitlab-ci.yml

 ```